 Athletic Director (College/University) Salary

-An average College Athletic Director in the United States can expect to take home roughly $72K per year.
+Median pay for College Athletic Directors in the United States lies in the neighborhood of $73K annually.
+Geographic location is the biggest factor affecting pay for this group, followed by career length.
 Male College Athletic Directors are more prevalent than women among those who took the survey — 67 percent of professionals.
-The majority of individuals in this role claim moderate levels of job satisfaction.
-The information for this snapshot was generated by responses to the PayScale salary survey.
+Most people on this career path report moderate levels of job satisfaction.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Athletic Director (College/University)

 University athletic directors are administrators who oversee athletic departments of colleges and universities and all details that make these departments run smoothly.
 This is a detail-oriented position that requires strong communication skills, and their duties also include overseeing financial, legal, and practical matters in the athletic department, as well as hiring and firing coaches.Read More...